subrotoice/next-crud/README.md

 ### - 8.2 Filtering Issues

-Pass value onChange, using useRouter(next/Nevigation), Then received it by searchParam of page.tsx and pass this value to Prisma
+onChange pass value , using useRouter(next/Nevigation), Then received it by searchParam of page.tsx and pass this value to Prisma

 ```jsx
 // app/list/IssueStatusFilter.tsx